JOravetz/Depth_Conversion/README.md

 ## Procedure

-#### Download convert.vavg.depth.c and Makefile_convert.vavg.depth_program.
+Download __convert.vavg.depth.c__ and __Makefile_convert.vavg.depth_program__.
 Edit the makefile example and save as "Makefile".
 You must have Seismic Unix installed and in your PATH environment variable

-#### Make a listing of deviation surveys and execute a script to loop over the list (wrapper.process.deviation.sh)
+Make a listing of deviation surveys and execute a script to loop over the list (__wrapper.process.deviation.sh__)

 ```
 #! /bin/bash